auth0/docs/articles/architecture-scenarios/implementations/spa-api/api-implementation-nodejs.md

 # SPA + API: Node.js Implementation for the API

 This document is part of the [SPA + API Architecture Scenario](/architecture-scenarios/application/spa-api) and it explains how to implement the SPA in Angular 2.
-Please refer to the [SPA + API Architecture Scenario](/architecture-scenarios/application/spa-api) for information on the implemented solution.
+Please refer to the scenario for information on the implemented solution.

 ::: note
-Full source code for the Node.js API implementation can be found in [this GitHub repository](https://github.com/auth0-samples/auth0-pnp-abc-timesheets/tree/master/timesheets-api/node).
+The full source code for the Node.js API implementation can be found in [this GitHub repository](https://github.com/auth0-samples/auth0-pnp-abc-timesheets/tree/master/timesheets-api/node).
 :::

 ## Define the API endpoints